 When it comes to filing your taxes, there are a lot of free options that allow eligible tax payers to avoid expensive filing fees.
 A number of leading tax software providers provide free e-filing options via the IRS’ free file program which provides free federal income tax preparation and electronic filing for eligible (generally lower income) taxpayers.
 The IRS Free File Program is a partnership between the Internal Revenue Service and 13 major tax software companies.

-The Internal Revenue Service (IRS) has announced that Free File will be available from Jan 13th 2017.
-That’s 10 days before the official Jan.
-23 opening of this year’s tax filing season.
-For the 2017 filing season, you can use Free e-Filing (online tax software filing) if your adjusted gross income (AGI) is $64,000 or less.
-That’s a $2,000 income eligibility increase over last year’s cut-off amount.
+The Internal Revenue Service (IRS) has announced that Free File will continue to be available for this year’s tax filing season.
+You can use Free e-Filing (online tax software filing) if your adjusted gross income (AGI) is $69,000 or less.
 Note that participating tax software companies can set lower or higher AGI limits for using free file through their online service.

 Free Tax Filing via Electronic Software is only really free for those who file via approved providers of tax software and meet certain income based restrictions.
 Most tax software provides guidance through the filing process via asking simple questions and putting your answers on the right forms.
 If does all the math and checks for accuracy.
 You normally get your refund within 21 days.
 The following well-known companies (always go with established companies for your taxes!) support the IRS free file e-filing option, but if you want more sophisticated help or have a higher AGI then you may have to pay for filing the return, due to the extra guidance/forms you receive).